-Responding to robust way of identifying research questions of relevance to service users and doctors.
+What makes this approach effective: Responding to robust way of identifying research questions of relevance to service users and doctors.

 The researchers plan to spread the shared decision-making tool through the Perioperative Medicine Advisory Board hosted at the Royal College of Anaesthetists (RCoA).
 This group was convened to promote innovation and quality improvement, in particular for high-risk surgical patients.
 The group has representatives from 30 different organisations and stakeholder groups including patients, NHS managers, NHS England, Scotland, and Wales, the Association for Perioperative Practice (nurses and allied health professionals), and various Royal Colleges representing surgeons, general practitioners, geriatric medicine, and more.
 Improving the quality of shared decision making for high-risk surgical patients is a central interest of this Advisory Board.

 In addition, the RCoA Perioperative Medicine Programme has 173 local Perioperative Medicine leads covering every NHS trust / health board in the UK.
 By implementing the decision support intervention through the RCoA Perioperative Medicine programme, the researchers will directly target the senior doctors with a specific interest in this issue who can lead local implementation by engaging with stakeholders in surgery, anaesthesia and medicine, as well as nurses and allied health professionals.